This homemade Creme de Cacao recipe is great for gift giving, but be sure to make an extra bottle of this chocolate liqueur for you!

 - Egg nog

-On second thought, maybe you’d like to make three bottles of this knockoff creme de cacao recipe!
+On second thought, maybe you’d like to make three bottles of this knockoff creme de cacao recipe to enjoy the sweet taste of chocolate in a crème liqueur.

 While you’re making liqueurs consider these other additions to your DiY liqueur repertoire: